Discounted

 Day 7 - Alpine Meadows and Waterfalls in Val San Nicolo

 Today, we delve into the beauty of Val San Nicolo and the Monzoni range, a true hidden gem.
-We'll start our journey with a short public bus ride to Pozza di Fassa.
+We'll start our journey with a short bus ride to Pozza di Fassa.
 From there, a shuttle service will take us deeper into the picturesque Val San Nicolo.
-Our hike begins and ends at the same point within this stunning valley.

 The path winds through expansive, vibrant green meadows, carpeted with wildflowers in summer, all framed by the mighty peaks of the Monzoni range.
 This is a truly idyllic setting, with the sounds of cowbells often echoing across the landscape.
-We'll follow the valley path, gradually ascending around 500 meters/1,640 feet over approximately two-and-a-half hours.
+We'll follow the valley path, gradually ascending around 299 meters/980 feet over approximately two-and-a-half hours.
 The terrain is generally well-defined, ranging from wide tracks through meadows to more undulating paths as we approach the higher sections.
 Our destination is Baita alle Cascate, a charming mountain hut nestled near the spectacular San Nicolo waterfalls.
-Here, you can enjoy the invigorating spray of the cascades and take a well-deserved break amidst this natural amphitheatre.
-After a rest here, we'll begin our two-hour descent, retracing our steps along the same scenic route back through the meadows.
-We then make our way back to the hotel, a short bus ride will bring us back to Campitello.
+Here, you can enjoy the cascades and take a well-deserved break amidst this natural amphitheatre.
+After a rest here, we'll begin our two-hour descent, making a loop through the woods before descending back through the meadows.
+We then make our way back to the hotel; a short bus ride will bring us back to Campitello.

 Accommodation: